wclr/cycle-async-driver/README.md

 * it is also great for creating **mock drivers for your tests**

 ##Options
-Options passed to `createDriver` helper:
+Options passed to `makeAsyncDriver` helper:
 * **createResponse$** (required, if no **getResponse**) - function that takes `request` and returns `response$`
 * **getResponse** (required, if no **createResponse$**) - function that takes `request` and returns `Promise` or uses second passed `callback` param to return callback in node style.
 * **requestProp** (default: `request`) - name of property that is *attached* to `response$` that will contain *normalized* request data, can be `false`